ankane/strong_migrations/README.md

 SAFETY_ASSURED=1 rake db:drop
 ```

+## Treating All Existing Migrations As Safe

+You can set `StrongMigrations.assume_safety_prior_to_version` to a version number to assume the safety of any migration whose version number is less than or equal to that setting.
+Use this to introduce `strong_migrations` into a codebase with pre-existing unsafe migrations.

 ## Faster Migrations

 Only dump the schema when adding a new migration.
 If you use Git, create an initializer with: